Friday, March 28, 2008

 Friday was the first day of class.
 It was somewhat strange to enter into an educational environment after spending the last couple of days solely enjoying the hospitality of Edinburgh, Scotland.

-Seattle, except with houses made of stone that probably date back hundreds of years.
+In order to get to our rented classroom, we walked through an affluent neighborhood that reminded me of the posh, Queen Anne neighborhood in Seattle, except with houses made of stone that probably date back hundreds of years.
 The classroom space that we rented was in a quaint hotel across from a beautiful, stone church with a bell that rang on the hour- it was all very European.

 In class, we discussed the unavoidable experience of feeling extremely displaced when first arriving to a foreign country- even a Westernized one like Scotland.
 People inevitably treat you differently, and that isn't always a good thing.
 It is also very strange to be the one with the accent-people often ask me to repeat myself, even when I am speaking slowly.